Numerical coupling of aerosol emissions, dry removal, and turbulent mixing in the E3SM Atmosphere Model version 1 (EAMv1), part II: a semi-discrete error analysis framework for assessing coupling schemes: Derivation of the leading-order error terms in a generic two-process ODE

 \section{Derivation of the leading-order error terms in a generic two-process ODE}

-This section details the step-by-step derivation of the leading-order local truncation error terms caused by applying the parallel splitting and sequential splitting methods to solving the two-process problem defined in \eref{eq:two-process-ODE}.
-The starting point is the local truncation error terms $lte_A^\text{SS}$ and $lte_B^\text{SS}$ in \eref{eq:sequential-splitting-error} and $lte_A^\text{PS}$ and $lte_B^\text{PS}$ in \eref{eq:parallel-splitting-error}.
+This section details the step-by-step derivation of the leading-order local truncation error terms caused by applying the parallel splitting and sequential splitting methods to solving the two-process problem defined in Eq.~\ref{eq:two-process-ODE}.
+The starting point is the local truncation error terms $lte_A^\text{SS}$ and $lte_B^\text{SS}$ in Eq.~\ref{eq:sequential-splitting-error} and $lte_A^\text{PS}$ and $lte_B^\text{PS}$ in Eq.~\ref{eq:parallel-splitting-error}.